beefyfinance/beefy-blog/content/articles/beefy-v2-beta-launch.en.md

 header_image = "/uploads/v2_cover_2.png"
-short_description = "Take part in our Beta launch of Beefy's brand new look and feel. " sub_header = "Get to know the new Beefy v2 Beta UI" title = "The Beefy v2 Beta Launch is here for the Cowmoonity to try"
+short_description = "Take part in our Beta launch of Beefy's brand new look and feel. " sub_header = "Get to know the new Beefy v2 Beta UI" title = "The Beefy v2 Beta launch is here for the Cowmoonity to test"

 +++
 ![](/uploads/v2_cover_2.png)